rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### Deleting old clusters

 You can remove older deployments when satisfied with testing.
-Specifically, you can delete the EKS cluster used for an older deployment, as the upgrade process only needs information about the VPC, RDS, EFS, and S3.
+Specifically, you can delete the EKS cluster used for an older deployment, as the upgrade process only needs information about the VPC, RDS, EFS, S3, Cognito, Route 53, and any certificates created.
 You should retain the backup vault as we reuse that.
 We also use the original EKS cluster security group for the RDS database as well, so you will need to retain that security group.

+If you deployed with Cognito, you will need to make sure that you adjust the `A` record for the subdomain apex to point to the ingress controller for the new cluster.